FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 ### Test Library

 There are many JavaScript test libraries available and everyone has their preference.
 Here we'll use a simple library so that you can generalize the tests to your favorite.
-The tests below use [`tape`](https://github.com/ljharb/tape), which implements the [Test Anything Protocl (TAP)](https://en.wikipedia.org/wiki/Test_Anything_Protocol), a language-agnostic specification for running tests that's been in use since 1987.
+The tests below use [`tape`](https://github.com/ljharb/tape), which implements the [Test Anything Protocol (TAP)](https://en.wikipedia.org/wiki/Test_Anything_Protocol), a language-agnostic specification for running tests that's been in use since 1987.
 You also need to use [fetch-mock](https://www.wheresrhys.co.uk/fetch-mock/) to mock `fetch` calls from your lambda.

 Install the following in your test app terminal.